 These are Labour MPs who believe in Brexit.
 Five of them have voted with the government, but the story is complicated.
 One of them, Kate Hoey, is touring the country attacking May’s as a betrayal of the Brexit cause -- so she could still vote against it.
 Another, Dennis Skinner, can generally be persuaded to vote with Labour if the government might be defeated.

 - Anxious Labour: 0 to 20

 Labour MPs who represent pro-Brexit districts and who feel the referendum result should be respected, or who fear the impact of uncertainty dragging on and who want the issue resolved.
-In October, the Tories talked about this as a sizable number, but on the Labour side there’s a lot of doubt about that.
+In October, the Tories talked about this as a sizeable number, but on the Labour side there’s a lot of doubt about that.
 Labour’s internal pressure group, Momentum, has come out against voting for Brexit.
 That carries the threat that MPs who vote with the government will be prevented from standing as Labour candidates at the next election.
 On top of that, if Tory Brexiteers are voting against May’s deal, it’s hard to argue that doing so means you don’t support Brexit in principle.

 Probably Voting Against May

 Whatever their private views, few Conservatives are willing to say publicly that they think Brexit is a mistake.
 But some have gone as far as voting against the government with a view to keeping closer ties with the EU.
 Their vilification at the hands of the pro-Brexit newspapers has hardened their resolve, and a portion of them see voting against May’s deal as a necessary step on the road to a second referendum.
 But these aren’t temperamental rebels, so Tory whips will hope they can persuade them back into line -- or at least to abstain -- with warnings of the dangers of a no-deal Brexit.